-7.4 Since the introduction of the Counter - Terrorism and Security Act 2015, specific duties have been placed on Local Authorities and education providers to have due regard to the need to prevent people being drawn into terrorism.
-Staff within this school will undertake relevant PREVENT training including Welsh Government guidance relating to Respect and Resilience.
-The school's DSP for Child Protection and Safeguarding is clear regarding the referral process to Channel Panel.
-Our school values the fundamental rights of freedom of speech, expression of beliefs and ideology and tolerance of others which are the core values of our democratic society.
+- 7.4 Since the introduction of the Counter Terrorism and Security Act 2015, specific duties have been placed on Local Authorities and education providers to have due regard to the need to prevent people being drawn into terrorism.
+Staff within this school will undertake relevant annual PREVENT training including Welsh Government guidance relating to Respect and Resilience.
+The school's DSP for Child Protection & Safeguarding is clear regarding the referral process to Channel Panel.
+Our school/Setting values the fundamental rights of freedom of speech, expression of beliefs and ideology and tolerance of others which are the core values of our democratic society.
 However, all rights come with responsibilities and free speech or beliefs designed to manipulate the vulnerable or which advocate harm or hatred towards others will not be tolerated.
 We always seek to protect our pupils and staff from all messages and forms of extremism and ideologies.
-Our School/Setting is clear that exploitation and radicalisation will be viewed as a safeguarding concern and will be referred to the appropriate safeguarding agencies (Appendix 1).
+Our School/Setting is clear that exploitation and radicalisation will be viewed as a safeguarding concern and will be referred to the appropriate safeguarding agencies (Appendix 1). - 7.5 On 2 May 2023, the Government published the draft Terrorism (Protection of Premises) Bill, also known as Martyn's Law, for pre-legislative scrutiny by the Home Affairs Select Committee.
+The Bill will impose requirements on premises and events, including schools, to increase their preparedness for, and protection from, a terrorist attack.
+The legislation will ensure responsible persons are prepared, ready to respond and know what to do in the event of an attack.
+Better protection will be delivered through enhanced security systems, staff training, and clearer processes.
+Our school will align with relevant risk assessment and security plan, considered to a 'reasonably practicable' standard to keep learners safe (Appendix 1).

-Suicide and Self Harm
+Suicide & Self Harm

-7.5 Where necessary/appropriate, the school will provide support and advice to pupils and parents/carers in line with multi-agency guidance in relation to self harm and suicide.
-School will follow the Multi Agency Protocol - High Risk Cases of Self Harm and Potential Suicide (June 2021).
+7.6 Where necessary/appropriate, the school will provide support and advice to pupils and parents/carers in line with multi-agency guidance in relation to self harm and suicide.
+School will follow the 'Responding to Issues of Self Harm & Thoughts of Suicide in Children & Young People in Gwent Protocol (endorsed by Gwent Safeguarding Board).
 Reports to Children's Services will be made where a child requires protection as appropriate.
 We will liaise with other agencies that support our pupils, such as Children's Services, Child and Adolescent Mental Health Services, the Educational Psychology Service, Behaviour Support Services, the Education Welfare Service and Education Safeguarding.